William Weir, 1st Viscount Weir: Public servant

 He was a founder and later president of the Royal Scottish Automobile Club and was elected to The Other Club in 1932.

 Between 1939 and 1941 Weir served as the director-general of explosives at the Ministry of Supply and in 1942 he was chairman of the Tank Board.

 Family life

 William's younger brother James George Weir was involved in the family business and also in the Air Ministry.

 He married Alice Blanche MacConnachie (1882–1959), the daughter of John MacConnachie on 2 June 1904.
 They had two sons and a daughter.
 Weir died on 2 July 1959 at his home at Giffnock, Renfrewshire, he was aged 82.

 He was succeeded by James Kenneth Weir, 2nd Viscount Weir.

 Honours

-In addition to his knighthoods, barony and viscountcy, Weir received an honorary doctorate from the University of Glasgow in 1919, the freedom of the City of London in 1957, the Order of the Crown of Italy, and he became a Commander of the Légion d'honneur.
+In addition to his knighthoods, barony and viscountcy, Weir received an honorary doctorate from the University of Glasgow in 1919, was elected an honorary member of the American Society of Mechanical Engineers in 1920, received the freedom of the City of London in 1957, received the Order of the Crown of Italy, and became a Commander of the Légion d'honneur.

 In 2011 he was one of seven inaugural inductees to the Scottish Engineering Hall of Fame.